Frequently Asked Questions

 Can philanthropic trusts, foundations and Private Ancillary Funds (PAFs) give through the ACF?

-Creative Partnerships Australia has both Deductible Gift Recipient (DGR) status and Tax Concession Charity (TCC) status so trusts, foundations and Private Ancillary Funds that require DGR or TCC status can give through the ACF.
+The ACF has Deductible Gift Recipient (DGR) status and Tax Concession Charity (TCC) status so trusts, foundations and Private Ancillary Funds that require DGR or TCC status can give through the ACF.

 Many philanthropic bodies prefer not to give via indirect funding arrangements, so it’s important that ACF artists carefully read their guidelines and criteria before approaching such bodies for funding.